 The maximum amount of compensation that can be taken into account under qualified retirement plans, SEPs, etc., was lowered to \$150,000 by the '93 tax act.
 This amount is adjusted annually for inflation, but only in increments of \$10,000.
 If the annual adjustment calculates to less than \$10,000, no adjustment will be made.
-The 1997 maximum amount increased to \$160,000.
+The 1998 maximum amount is \$160,000.
 Transition rules apply to governmental plans and plans maintained under a collective bargaining agreement.